Specialty Pharmacy PGY-1 Community-Based Pharmacy Residency Program

 Supervision and Work Ethic

-The resident is expected to achieve the objectives of the residency program related to both administrative and professional practice skills.
-The resident reports to and is supervised by the rotation preceptor and the residency program director.
-During staffing, the resident is under the supervision of the pharmacist in charge.
+The resident is expected to achieve the objectives of the program across both administrative and clinical practice domains.
+Supervision is provided by the rotation preceptor and the residency program director.
+During staffing shifts, the resident is under the supervision of the pharmacist in charge.

-Hours of practice vary according to the requirements set forth by the preceptor and director.
-The resident is expected to be present in body, mind and spirit at all assigned activities of the service they are currently a part of, including clinic visits and administrative activities.
-An eight-hour day is expected for physical presence on site during assigned workdays.
+Work hours may vary based on the requirements set by the preceptor and program director.
+The resident is expected to be fully engaged – physically, mentally, and professionally - during all assigned activities, including clinic visits and administrative responsibilities.
+A standard eight-hour workday is expected for on-site presence during scheduled workdays.

-The residency program is the resident’s most important commitment.
-Working extra shifts outside the residency program requirements (moonlighting) is strongly discouraged, especially at the beginning of the residency.
-To work overtime, the resident must be trained in the area.
-Extra work moonlighting and overtime work must be requested and approved by the residency director.
-Hours worked will be reported monthly by each resident.
-Consideration will be given to residency workload, current assignments, and the resident's standing within the program.
+The residency program is the resident’s primary professional commitment.
+Working additional shifts outside the program requirements (moonlighting) is strongly discouraged, particularly at the beginning of the residency.
+To be eligible for overtime work, the resident must be appropriately trained in the area and must submit a formal request for approval by the residency director.
+All moonlighting and overtime hours must be reported monthly.
+Approval will be based on current residency workload, assignments, and the resident's standing within the program.

 Requirements and Qualifications